davy7125/polyphone/en/development/building-polyphone-for-ubuntu.md

-Use these instructions if you cannot install Polyphone on your Linux distribution with the available installers in the section “[Download](download)”.
+Use these instructions if you cannot install Polyphone on your Linux distribution with the available installers in the section “[Download]”.
 This method has been tested with Ubuntu 16.04 (Xenial).